shopware/docs/resources/guidelines/testing/store/quality-guidelines-apps/index.md

 ---
 nav:
-  title: Quality guidelines for apps in the plugin system
+  title: Quality guidelines for apps and themes in the app system
   position: 10

 ---

-# Quality Guidelines for the Plugin System in the Shopware Store
+# Quality Guidelines for apps and themes based on the app system in the Shopware Store

 > **Changelog**
 >